moorepants/dissertation/systemidentification.rst

 measures speed, roll rate, and steer angle.

 Along with the experimental data, he developed a bicycle and rider model with accompanying controller.
-The bicycle derivation of the bicycle model is questionable due to the non-traditional methods, but he does end up with a model which behaves like a bicycle including speed dependent stability.
+The derivation of the bicycle model is questionable due to the non-traditional methods, but he does end up with a model which behaves like a bicycle including speed dependent stability.
 He is aware of the need to roll the bicycle frame in the direction of the desired